 = Cranky, tired mommy.

 Making it all (mostly) ‘work’ requires artful planning in advance.
-Wherever moms are, the quietly insistent ‘mental to-do list’ intrudes our thoughts and threatens peace and presence.
+This forward planning means, wherever moms are, the quietly insistent ‘mental to-do list’ intrudes our thoughts and threatens peace and presence.

 A few months ago a senior executive at my company, mother of two (now college aged) girls confessed how daunting the juggle was while her kids were younger.
 “When I flew out to meet the President of (a major media company) I was pretty sure he wasn’t worried about planning a kids birthday party that weekend.”